Worker Who Sent Hawaii False Alert Thought Missile Attack Was Imminent

 According to a presentation by the FCC's Public Safety and Homeland Security Bureau, this is what happened:

-- At 8:05 a.m., Hawaii Emergency Management Agency's midnight shift supervisor began a no-notice ballistic missile defense drill during a shift change by placing a call to the day shift warning officers, in which the shift supervisor pretended to be U.S. Pacific Command.
+- At 8:05 a.m., the agency's midnight shift supervisor began a no-notice ballistic missile defense drill during a shift change by placing a call to the day shift warning officers, in which the shift supervisor pretended to be U.S. Pacific Command.
 The supervisor specifically decided to run a drill during a shift change to train officers for a challenging situation.

 - The midnight shift supervisor played a recording over the phone that includes the correct drill language "EXERCISE, EXERCISE, EXERCISE" — but also erroneously contained the text of an Emergency Alert System message for a live ballistic missile alert, including the language "THIS IS NOT A DRILL."
 The recording ended by saying "EXERCISE, EXERCISE, EXERCISE."

 - The day shift warning officers received this recorded message on speakerphone.
-While other warning officers understood that this was a drill, the warning officer at the alert origination terminal said they believed that this was a real emergency.
-In a written statement, the officer said they had heard "this is not a drill" but not "exercise, exercise, exercise."
+While other warning officers understood that this was a drill, the warning officer at the alert origination terminal said he believed that this was a real emergency.
+In a written statement, the officer said he had heard "this is not a drill" but not "exercise, exercise, exercise."

 - At 8:07 a.m., the day shift warning officer responded, as trained for a real event, by transmitting a live incoming ballistic missile alert to the state of Hawaii.